-You can use this Shareholder Agreement before the corporation that is newly formed starts to take on normal daily business activities - or, conversely, if you have never had a Shareholder Agreement in place and need to better establish the structure of the management of the corporation.
+This Shareholder Agreement can be used before the corporation that is newly formed starts to take on normal daily business activities - or, conversely, if this corporation has never had a Shareholder Agreement in place and need to better establish the structure of the management of the corporation.
 This Shareholder Agreement outlines the basic responsibilities of the corporation towards the shareholders: things such as when the corporation needs to buy back shares, how they treat shareholders who are employees, and what happens in case of a dispute.

 It also outlines the basic responsibilities of the shareholders toward the corporation: things such as how the shareholders should handle business opportunities that come their way, restrictions on selling shares, and what will happen if the corporation needs more money.

-Within this Shareholder Agreement, you will be able to set up the responsibilities of the directors, the officers, and the shareholders - and overall, the important business elements of the corporation.
-This Shareholder Agreement will help you set up a structure for your corporation.
+Within this Shareholder Agreement, the person filling out the form will be able to set up the responsibilities of the directors, the officers, and the shareholders - and overall, the important business elements of the corporation.
+This Shareholder Agreement will help set up a structure for this corporation.

-This Shareholder Agreement will help you outline the expectations of all decision-making parties in a corporation and it will be a very important document throughout the life of your corporation.
+This Shareholder Agreement will help outline the expectations of all decision-making parties in a corporation and it will be a very important document throughout the life of the corporation.